w01fe/clojure-hadoop/README.txt

 other, from this software.

 DEPENDENCIES

 This library requires Java 6 JDK, http://java.sun.com/

-Building from source requires Apache Maven 2, http://maven.apache.org/
+Building from source requires Leiningen, http://github.com/technomancy/leiningen

 BUILDING